Teach-Jenn-Tech/website/README.md

   </a>
 </p>

 Welcome to the Teach Jenn Tech Website Repo!
+This website was built to:

+- Share resources with beginners
+- Be a portfolio
-This website was built share resources with beginners, be a portfolio, and help Jenn get a job with the resume piece. 🤞
+- Present Jenn's Resume to help her get a job 🤞

 ## Outline